What is the Model United Nations Program?

 California YMCA Youth & Government has offered the Model United Nations (MUN) program to middle school students throughout the state since 2001.
-Middle school students (delegates) participate in the program with their peers.
+Middle school students or "delegates" will come together in delegations and participate in the program with peers from across California.
 They are given the opportunity to discuss international issues, discover other cultures, develop life-enhancing skills, and make new friends.
 The four-month program culminates when delegates from around the state meet at the annual Model United Nations Summit in Los Angeles, California.

 Where and When Are the Conferences?

-The MUN Training Conference takes place in late March at Camp Roberts, a National Guard Base just north of Paso Robles, California.
+In March, MUN delegates will attend a Northern or Southern California Training Conference.
 This conference serves as participant’s introduction to the statewide MUN and is a unique learning experience.
 The Model United Nations Summit is a four-day conference held in early May in Los Angeles, California and serves as the culmination of the program.

 The Training Conference curriculum includes a thorough orientation of the overall program and its program areas, as well as workshops that focus on culture acceptance, public speaking, and leadership skills.
-Delegates also receive an introduction to the staff, role training, and a chance to meet program participants from other across the state.
+Delegates also receive an introduction to the staff, role training, and a chance to meet other middle school students from across the state.

-Once at the Summit, ambassadors take on the roles of their country’s UN representatives, committee chairs, and presiding officers.
+When attending the Model United Nations Summit, ambassadors take on the roles of their country’s UN representatives, committee chairs, and presiding officers.
 They get to put their research and newfound knowledge to work as they perform their roles and explore how the United Nations is run.
 In this unique experience, they deal with international issues that affect our world.
 The program is designed to appeal to the interest of anyone wishing to learn more about the way that the United Nations works.

 How Do I Get Involved?